 Sales of a substantial number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements described in the "Underwriting" section of this prospectus.
 These sales, or the market perception that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have 20,582,002 shares of common stock outstanding based on the number of shares outstanding as of June 30, 2011.
-This includes the 6,200,000 shares that we are selling in this offering, which may be resold in the public market immediately (except as described below), and 14,382,002 shares that are currently outstanding, of which 13,624,101 are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales, in the near future as set forth below, and 757,901 may be resold to the public immediately.
+After this offering, we will have 18,021,913 shares of common stock outstanding based on the number of shares outstanding as of June 30, 2011.
+This includes the 5,500,000 shares that we are selling in this offering, which may be resold in the public market immediately, and 11,780,195 shares that are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales, in the near future as set forth below.

+Number of Shares and % of Total Outstanding 5,500,000 shares, or 30.5%

+11.780.195 shares, or 65.4%

-Number of Shares and % of Total Outstanding 6,957,901 shares, or 33.8% Date Available for Sale into Public Market On the date of this prospectus.
-However, to the extent existing stockholders who have signed lock-up agreements purchase shares in this offering, for example Stine Seed Farm, Inc. and participants in the directed share program, such shares will be subject to the provisions of such lock-up agreements.
-13,624,101 shares, or 66.2% 180 days after the date of this prospectus, subject to extension in specified instances, due to lock-up agreements between the holders of these shares and the underwriters.
+Date Available for Sale into Public Market

+On the date of this prospectus

+180 days after the date of this prospectus, subject to extension in specified instances, due to lock-up agreements between the holders of these shares and the underwriters.
 However, the representatives of the underwriters can waive the provisions of these lock-up agreements and allow these stockholders to sell their shares at any time.
-37

-In addition, as of June 30, 2011, there were 3,101,784 shares subject to outstanding options and an additional 731,532 shares reserved for future issuance under our employee benefit plans, of which 494,011 shares are issuable upon the exercise of options that were granted effective November 10, 2011, upon pricing of the this offering.
-All of the foregoing shares will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, the lock-up agreements and Rules 144 and 701 under the Securities Act of 1933, as amended, or the Securities Act.
-Moreover, after this offering, holders of an aggregate of 10,317,800 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+In addition, as of June 30, 2011, there were 3,101,889 shares subject to outstanding options and an additional 731,422 shares reserved for future issuance under our employee benefit plans, of which 422,619 shares are issuable upon the exercise of options that have been approved by the Company's Board of Directors through July 29, 2011 and will be granted effective concurrently with the completion of this offering or as of December 31, 2011, if later, in each case that will become eligible for sale in the public market to the extent permitted by any applicable vesting requirements, the lock-up agreements and

+Rules 144 and 701 under the Securities Act of 1933, as amended, or the Securities Act.
+Moreover, after this offering, holders of an aggregate of 8,674,967 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 If such holders, by exercising their registration rights, cause a large number of securities to be registered and sold into the public market, these sales could have an adverse effect on the market price for our common stock.
 We also intend to register all shares of common stock that we may issue under our employee benefit plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements and the restrictions imposed on our affiliates under Rule 144.